Migrating Hummingbirds Don't Take Your Feeders Down Too Soon

 Hummingbirds require increased nourishment before migrating to their wintering grounds.

-In this article, we will discuss the importance of providing hummingbird feeders and some suggestions on when to take your hummingbird feeders down.
+Let's discuss the importance of providing hummingbird feeders and some suggestions on when to take your hummingbird feeders down.

 Migrating Hummingbirds and Nectar Feeders